the-mod-archive/modarchive/README.md

         "MODARCHIVE_SECRET_KEY": "secret_key_goes_here"
     }

+### Run database migrations

+In the VS code terminal, run:

+    python manage.py migrate

+This will run migrations against the database, which creates the necessary schema.

-### Execute
+### Create a superuser

-## Setting up testing in local environment

-The following instructions are relevant for use with Visual Studio Code.
-Please note that every directory with tests will need to have `__init__.py` in the directory.

-First, do pip install pytest-django.

-Second, in Visual Studio Code, click on "Testing" and select pytest as your testing framework.
+From your terminal, execute:

+    python manage.py createsuperuser

+Follow the prompts to create your user.
+You can use this to log in to the application when it runs.

+## Run tests

+You don't need to run tests to run the application, but if you plan to do any amount of development, you will need tests.

-You will need to create a pytest.ini with the following content:
+In the repository root directory, create file pytest.ini with the following content:

     [pytest]
     DJANGO_SETTINGS_MODULE = modarchive.settings.unittest
     python_files = tests.py test_*.py *_tests.py

     env =
-        MODARCHIVE_SECRET_KEY=(generate a new secret key here)
+        MODARCHIVE_SECRET_KEY=(secret key, the one you generated earlier will work fine)

+In Visual Studio Code, click on "Testing" and select pytest as your testing framework.
+Once tests are discovered, run them and verify that they work.

+## Run the application

+Your launch.json needs a configuration that looks something like this (you may already have this if you followed earlier steps):

+    {
+      "name": "Python Debugger: Django",
+      "type": "debugpy",
+      "request": "launch",
+      "args": ["runserver", "--settings=modarchive.settings.dev"],
+      "django": true,
+      "autoStartBrowser": false,
+      "program": "${workspaceFolder}\\manage.py",
+      "env": {
+        "DJANGO_SETTINGS_MODULE": "modarchive.settings.dev",
+        "MODARCHIVE_SECRET_KEY": "your secret key value goes here" }
+    }

+You will now be able to click "Python Debugger: Django" to run the application.
+Point your browser to localhost:8000 to visit the site.